botlabs-gg/yagpdb/README.md

 ### Core packages:

-- Web: The core webserver package, in charge of authentication.
+- Web: The core web server package, in charge of authentication.
 - Bot: Core bot package, delegates events to plugins.
 - Common: Handles all the common stuff between web and bot (config, discord session, redis pool etc).
 - Feeds: Handles all feeds, personally I like to run each feed as its own service, that way I can start and stop individual feeds without taking everything down.
 - Commands: Handles all commands.

-Currently YAGPDB builds everything into one executable and you run the bot with the -bot switch, the webserver with the -web switch and so on (see -h for help).
+Currently, YAGPDB builds everything into one executable and you run the bot with the -bot switch, the web server with the -web switch and so on (see -h for help).

 ### Databases

 YAGPDB uses redis for light data and caching (and some remnants of configuration).

-It uses postgresql for most configuration and more heavy data (logs and such).
+It uses PostgreSQL for most configuration and more heavy data (logs and such).

 ### Contributing new features